jsonerrorsjavascriptnodedebugging

 What Is a Circular Structure?

 A circular reference exists when an object has a property that points back to itself — directly or through a chain of other objects.
-JSON.stringify() cannot handle this and throws:
+JSON.stringify() cannot serialize this because it would have to follow the reference forever, so it throws:

 TypeError: Converting circular structure to JSON